noreenanwar/Ground_sam/README.md

 To train DAMM on a single node with 8 gpus for 50 epochs run:
 ## License

-Conditional DETR is released under the Apache 2.0 license.
+DAMM is released under the Apache 2.0 license.
 Please see the [LICENSE](LICENSE) file for more information.